 #- Main Square – Korzo

 Varaždin’s main square (or ‘Korzo’ how locals are calling it) is having that very Middle European appearance, with a Baroque Town Hall, which is one of the oldest in Europe.
-Every Saturday at 11 AM you can see procession of the civic guard called ‘Purgari‘ here (it is taking place every Saturday between 15/5 and 15/10).
+Every Saturday at 11 AM you can see a procession of the civic guard called ‘Purgari‘ here (it is taking place every Saturday between 15/5 and 15/10).

 On the other side of the square Varaždin’s Cathedral is located, with its beautiful Baroque light pink facade.
 It was built in the 17th century as a Jesuit church.
 Today it hosts a Baroque music festival, which is organized annually since 1971.

 *TOP TIP: If you are a sweet tooth like me, pay a visit to a patisserie ‘Kavana Grofica Marica‘ located there.
-It is offering a wide range of sweets and cakes in its beautiful elegant interior.
+It is offering a wide range of sweets and cakes in its beautiful, elegant interior.

 #- Lunch in the park

 Varaždin is also known as a ‘Town of flowers’ with its many beautiful parks.
 One of them is Šetalište Vatroslava Jagića, where I went for a lunch in Restaurant Park.
 It was definitely one of the highlights of my trip to Varaždin.
-Restaurant’s terrace overlooks park, and although it is located in a very city center, it is such a tranquil place.
+Restaurant’s terrace overlooks the park, and although it is located in a very city centre, it is such a tranquil place.
 The food was amazing, service excellent and prices very affordable.
 I just loved this place and cannot recommend it more!